ding-lab/LR-PKD/README.md

   conda deactivate
 ```

 * Customize the arguments in config.sh as the inputs.
-If needed, users can update their list of genes with interest in Gene_interest.txt.
+If needed, users can update their gene list with interest in Gene_interest.txt.

 * Run the pipeline.
 ```sh